-Where is Ireland?
+2. Where is Ireland?

-Visa requirements for Ireland
+3. Visa requirements for Ireland

-Getting to Republic of Ireland is the best via Dublin Airport (DUB), where 18 airlines fly directly.
+Getting to the Republic of Ireland is the best via Dublin Airport (DUB), where 18 airlines fly directly.
 You can also drive or take a bus from Northern Ireland, if you are visiting there, or via ferry line from England.

-Check flights and hotel offers for Ireland:
+Check the flights and hotel offers for Ireland:

-Where to stay in Ireland
+5. Where to stay in Ireland

 Depending on where you want to go visit in Ireland, and what is your budget and preferences, your options for accommodation can go from standard hotels or Airbnb rentals, hostels, but also unique lodging offered throughout the island, including castles and towers!
-Click here for these unique accommodations.

-For latest offers on hotels from our providers use search form below:
+For the latest offers on hotels from our providers use the search form below:

-Moving around Ireland
+6. Moving around Ireland

-Ireland has network of trains and bus lines covering entire island and commuting within major cities.
+Ireland has a network of trains and bus lines covering the entire island and commuting within major cities.
 Each major city has its own bus lines covering wider city areas which makes it easy to move around when staying in cities.

 To move between cities you can also rent a car, which you can do online from our website or from many car rentals.

-Food in Ireland
+7. Food in Ireland

 Here are some traditional dishes and foods we recommend to try while visiting Ireland.

-Coddle is another slow cooked meal, slices of sausage are stewed slowly and bacon, onions and potatoes with some herbs and spices are added gradually.
+Coddle is another slow-cooked meal, slices of sausage are stewed slowly and bacon, onions, and potatoes with some herbs and spices are added gradually.

-Shellfish, in many varieties are also very popular in Ireland, and there is even Galway Oyster Festival in September where you can taste all possible variations offered.
+Shellfish, in many varieties, are also very popular in Ireland, and there is even Galway Oyster Festival in September where you can taste all possible variations offered.

-And don’t forget to get a pint of Guinness or glass (or two) of genuine Irish whiskey while you are trying local food, for complete experience!
+And don’t forget to get a pint of Guinness or glass (or two) of genuine Irish whiskey while you are trying local food, for the complete experience!